 Senators urge FTC to look into shady ad practices in apps for kids | Apps

-For us jaded adults, the long-running trend towards making apps and games free to download but stuffing them with paid options is just an annoyance or perhaps a logical progression of the business model.
+For us jaded adults, the long-running trend towards making and games free to download but stuffing them with paid options is just an annoyance or perhaps a logical progression of the business model.
 But kids haven’t developed our cynicism and wariness of manipulation — and they’re getting targeted nevertheless.
 Several have asked the FTC to look into the ugly practice of monetizing kids’ apps.

-“We write regarding the manipulative marketing by apps designed for children,” write Senators Ed Markey (D-MA), Tom Udall (D-NM), and Richard Blumenthal (D-CT) in their letter (PDF).
+“We write regarding the manipulative marketing practices by apps designed for children,” write Senators Ed Markey (D-MA), Tom Udall (D-NM), and Richard Blumenthal (D-CT) in their letter (PDF).
 “Children should be able to entertain themselves and play without being bombarded by promotional messages, which young people may not be able to accurately assess and identify as marketing.”

 The letter comes in the wake of a study released last month that found that some 9 out of 10 apps and games aimed at kids contained advertising.
 Educational, free, paid, didn’t matter — ads in some form or another were everywhere.